yuvipanda/z2jh-configurator/README.md

 *representations* of the underlying infrastructure that JupyterHub runs on.
 Simply adding a `NodeGroup` in the UI isn't going to help when the underlying nodes simply will not come up!

+## Configurable options

+JupyterHub admins can freely edit the following:

+1. List of profiles, names and descriptions
+2. List of images associated with each profile
+3. NodeGroups that each profile should spawn into

+Infrastructure admins provide *at deployment time* information about the *list* of NodeGroups available, reflecting what has been provisioned.